kes69941/PositiveDevelopment/README.md

 and C# tools (such as entity framework) are too abstract and asynchrously run to work well in a lambda.
 Also, the setup for this would easily take days.

-* Building a simple WinForms app with a SQLite database to be deployed similarly as woudl be to an IOT edge device.
+* Building a simple WinForms app with a SQLite database to be deployed as if for an IOT edge device.
 Unfortunately, WinForms is still supported but on a deprecation path.
 It is no longer a template in the current Visual Studio setup and I didn't want to run into an issue with tool versioning or have to build the scaffolding from scratch.